iron-software/IronBarcode-Examples/examples/csharp-read-barcode-from-url-asynchronous/README.md

 > Full guide: [C# read barcode from URL asynchronous](https://ironsoftware.com/csharp/barcode/examples/csharp-read-barcode-from-url-asynchronous/)

 Utilizing the `BarcodeReader` class, you can efficiently scan barcodes.
 The most direct approach is to employ the `BarcodeReader.Read` method.
-Additionally, IronBarcode is equipped with a `ReadAsync` method, perfect for asynchronous programming that leverages multiple threads.
+Additionally, IronBarcode is equipped with a `ReadAsync` method, perfect for asynchronous programming that uses multiple threads.

 ### Key Points